Hawks eliminated from playoff pursuit in familiar fashion - ExBulletin

 Hawks eliminated from playoff pursuit in familiar fashion

-BALTIMORE (AP) In a season filled with narrow losses, the Atlanta Falcons saw their slim playoff hopes ended due to a scary loss that featured a slow and familiar start and ended with coach Arthur Smith speaking again teams need to show progress.
+BALTIMORE (AP) In a season filled with narrow losses, the Atlanta Falcons saw their slim playoff hopes ended due to a scary loss that featured a slow and familiar start and ended with coach Arthur Smith speaking again about the team’s need to show progress.

 Between the opening kickoff and the final whistle of their 17-9 loss to the Baltimore Ravens on Saturday, the Falcons were plagued with ill-timed penalties, costly turnover and poor execution in the red zone.